JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Users can click to retweet a post, which will work similar to likes and be stored with the postId and the userId of the person who retweeted it #DONE
 - In the profile  feed, there should be posts that the user has retweeted #DONE
 - Add it for the following feed too
+- Profile liked posts feed also
-- If the post is a retweet, there should be a banner on top showing this
+- If the post is a retweet, there should be a banner on top showing this #DONE

 ## Comments